jbrazda/icai-fault-alert-service/README.md

 #### Setup Gist Account and Token

-Make sure your secure agents can access the github API to store and retrieve the Alert Service COnfiguration file.
+Make sure your secure agents can access the github API to store and retrieve the Alert Service configuration file.

-This Alert Service Implementation can use Github Gist (both Cloud and On prem Github Enterprise Edition) as a storage for its configuration
+This Alert Service Implementation can use Github Gist (both Cloud and On premise Github Enterprise Edition) as a storage for its configuration
-It is recommended to use private gist to store this configuration, you will need to create Security token to access gist API
+It is recommended to use private gist to store this configuration, you will need to create Security token to access private gists via API

-1. Login to github with an  account that would be owner of the configurations (this should be likely service Account or account managed by IT Infrastructure administrators)
+1. Login to Github with an  account that would be owner of the configurations (this should be likely service Account or account managed by IT Infrastructure administrators)
 2. Go to [Account Settings/Developer Settings/Personal access tokens](https://github.com/settings/tokens)
 3. Create new token and give it descriptive name such as `IICS-Configuration-Gist-Access`
 4. Select only gist permission